Easy Blueberry Cobbler

 This Easy Blueberry Cobbler is a simple dessert that’s ready in no time.
 Tangy blueberries are tossed with cozy spices and then sprinkled with a buttery, cinnamon sugar cake-like topping.
 Easy to make and loaded with flavor, this homemade blueberry cobbler is perfect to enjoy all year long!

 Narrowing down my favorite veggies are pretty easy — mushrooms and asparagus make the top cut.
-But, narrowing down my favorite fruits are just a little bit harder.
-Blueberries, apples, strawberries, and peaches are the top contenders, with a smattering of others falling right behind.

 Luckily, having a favorite fruit (or five) is an easy problem to have, especially when it comes to baking!
 You can pretty much find one (or three) containers of fresh blueberries in my refrigerator at any given time, even in the winter.
 The hubster loves taking some for lunch during the week, and I love munching on them for breakfast or as a snack.